The Promise of TRIP™: Improving Quality Through Better Data

 By Chris Meenan, CIIP

 Among the things I am most excited about at this year’s SIIM Annual Meeting in Orlando is being able to participate in ongoing discussion and collaboration surrounding the SIIM initiative known informally as TRIP™ (Transforming the Radiological Interpretation Process).
-For those not familiar with the history of TRIP™, Bradley J. Erickson, MD, PhD, provided an excellent blog post last fall.
-More information is also available on the main SIIM Web site.
+For those not familiar with the history of TRIP™, Bradley J. Erickson, MD, PhD, provided an excellent blog post last fall; more information is also available in the SIIM Innovation navigation tab.

 At a high level, the goal of the TRIP™ initiative is to focus attention on and enhance clinical quality, workflow, and process improvement efforts through access to better data.
 We hear a lot about “big data” these days, but not so much about better data.
 What does better data mean for the imaging community?
 For many of us who struggle with day-to-day requests for operational data for our departments, the challenge is to get comprehensive information from our systems to answer the clinical or operational question at hand.
 Often the data needed for measurement of key workflow metrics must be obtained from disparate information systems.
 The challenge is made more difficult by the fact that the same data point may have different identifiers or naming conventions in different systems (e.g., “Exam Complete” in one system may be called “Taken” or “Ended” in other systems).
 Moreover, access to operational data may be limited or hidden behind “canned reports” or may be entirely unavailable.
 These and other technical issues were identified by SIIM members as the biggest obstacles to creating useful quality and business analytical frameworks that can be used across institutional and industry platforms to effect real change and improvement.